-The second issue concerns how Section 16-111.5B programs may be used to "expand" a portfolio of Section 8-103 programs that have not yet been approved by the Commission.
+The second issue concerned how Section 16-111.5B programs may be used to "expand" a portfolio of Section 8-103 programs that have not yet been approved by the Commission.
 For the 2017 Procurement Plan to be developed during the summer of 2016 (incorporating information from utility assessments submitted to the IPA on July 15, 2016), this issue will be front and center: the utilities will be filing their next set of three-year plans in the Fall of 2016 and therefore there will not be a set of existing (and approved) Section 8-103 programs against which the incremental programs would be considered.
 Consequently, the 2016 Plan and associated comment period (which informs any programs submitted for 2017) is the ideal opportunity for this discussion.

 In the ICC Staff-led workshop conducted in 2013 as part of the process leading up to the development of the 2014 Plan, the issue of multiyear programs was extensively discussed, including how it would relate to the three-year planning cycle of the Section 8-103 energy efficiency programs.
-No clear resolution was reached and the 2014 Plan stated that "[i]n anticipation of the this triennial issue, a legislative change to either Section 16-111.5B or 8-103 would likely be necessary to create a mechanism for utilities to seek expansion of Section 8-103 programs through the Section 16-111.5B process, rather than seeking approval for new programs only when an 8-103 three year plan is awaiting Commission approval."189 No such legislative change has been enacted at this time.
+No clear resolution was reached and the 2014 Plan stated that "[i]n anticipation of the this triennial issue, a legislative change to either Section 16-111.5B or 8-103 would likely be necessary to create a mechanism for utilities to seek expansion of Section 8-103 programs through the Section 16-111.5B process, rather than seeking approval for new programs only when an 8-103 three year plan is awaiting Commission approval."199 However, no such legislative change has been enacted.

 The IPA believes that an approach that will guarantee the inclusion of third-party bids for multi-year programs (three-years, or perhaps even longer) would be desirable.
 If strong third-party bids are received next year, they could have an opportunity to be included with fewer (or no) constraints related to the screening out of duplicative programs.
-By allowing the competitive market to suggest cost-effective programs through the RFP process, the opportunities to grow the energy efficiency sector in Illinois will be expanded, leading to additional job creation and benefits for customers.
+Further, the IPA notes that while the Commission rejected the AG's "proposed expansion" of expected-to-be core Section 8-103 programs in Docket No. 13-0546, the Commission did approve the inclusion of third-party programs included in ComEd's Section 16-111.5B submittal and approved proposed programs for a term of three years.
+Ultimately, the IPA believes that by allowing the competitive market to suggest a broad universe of cost-effective programs through the Section 16-111.5B RFP process-and not simply excluding promising programs on the basis of any potential disconnect with a not-yet-finalized Section 8-103 portfolio-the opportunities to grow the energy efficiency sector in Illinois will be expanded, leading to additional job creation and benefits for customers.